SufficientlySecure/document-viewer/art/new/sources/readme.txt

 ==============================

 Reversing gradient of action bar background.
 Right now (vers.
 1.5.3 dev 1447) the gradient is such as to present a grey-whitish discontinuity near the top black bar of the screen and a fading to black toward Ebookdroid area.
 In this way the first black row in filebrowse mode looks bigger then the ones below.
+Reversing the gradient, or removing it could fix this asymmetry.

+Outline view:
+reducing the size of the triangles, most notably their height, using an aspectratio = goldenration for both triangles.
-As for the outline view: reducing the height and removing gradient coloring from the rows of the outline could greatly improve its appearance without noticeably hindering navigation (users will tap on text).
+Also, removing gradient coloring from the rows of the outline could greatly improve its appearance without noticeably hindering navigation (users will tap on text).
-A fully black text should appear as more 'elegant'.
+A fully black (or other uniform color) background should appear as more 'elegant'.

+If possible, add a line under each first level section, once opened.